Late-Career Director of Sales and Marketing Salary

 Pay Difference by Location

-Surpassing the national average by 45 percent, Late-Career Directors of Sales and Marketing in Nashua receive some of the highest pay in the country.
-Late-Career Directors of Sales and Marketing can also look forward to large paychecks in cities like San Jose (+43 percent), Dallas (+32 percent), New York (+31 percent), and Chicago (+31 percent).
-Location is a huge contributor to overall pay, with Late-Career Directors of Sales and Marketing in Scottsdale earning a whopping 50 percent below the national average.
-Employers in Seattle and Berkeley also lean toward paying below-median salaries (33 percent lower and 30 percent lower, respectively).
+Home to some of the best pay for Late-Career Directors of Sales and Marketing, Nashua offers exceptional salaries, 40 percent above the national average.
+Late-Career Directors of Sales and Marketing will also find cushy salaries in San Jose (+38 percent), Dallas (+27 percent), New York (+26 percent), and Chicago (+26 percent).
+Location is a huge contributor to overall pay, with Late-Career Directors of Sales and Marketing in Scottsdale earning a whopping 52 percent below the national average.
+Employers also pay below the national average in Seattle (35 percent lower) and Berkeley (33 percent lower).

 Key Stats for Director of Sales and Marketing